Tank Degassing – Frequently Asked Questions

 - Has the Degassing or Vapor Control Unit been subject to a Hazardous Operability Study (HAZOP) by other major oil companies?

 - Does my Degassing Contractor have a TRIR of 0 and an A rating in ISNET?
-If not, what is my contractor’s safety stats?
+If not, what are my contractor’s safety stats?

 - Does the size of the unit matter or should I just hire the company with the lowest hourly rate?

-- Does Flow Rate (SCFM) and BTU/HOUR really matter or should I just use these ICEngines and tiny thermal oxidizers?
+- Does Flow Rate (SCFM) and BTU/hr really matter or should I just use these ICEngines and tiny thermal oxidizers?

 While you ask these questions, also consider:

-One thing many companies are going considering is the longer term impact of not controlling these emissions.
-Like dumping waste in a landfill; the waste doesn’t go away and you are always responsibility for it.
+One thing many companies are considering is the longer term impact of not controlling these emissions.
+Like dumping waste in a landfill; the waste doesn’t go away and you are always responsible for it.
 Some major petrochemical companies look at toxic air emissions in the same way.
-Will operators who dump air pollution unabated in to the atmosphere be held accountable some day for calculating those emissions and then having to offset them or pay a fee of some sort…some think so preferring to deal with it now, using contractors to combust the vapors to 99.9% efficiency and provide the very important report.
+Will operators who dump air pollution unabated into the atmosphere be held accountable some day for calculating those emissions and then having to offset them or pay a fee of some sort… some think so, preferring to deal with it now, using contractors to combust the vapors with 99.9% efficiency and provide the very important report.
 The report is the most critical part and must contain the details for the calibration of the monitoring device per USEPA Method 21 and supporting source test via USEPA Method 18 or 25A.

 Envent Corporation engineers are the best in the business.
-The mechanical, electrical, and chemical engineers are the best in the industry.
-When it comes to: MSS Compliance, USCG Marine Loading, Barge Loading, Tank Degassing, Vessel Degassing, Tank Refloating, Vapor Loading Calculations, Loading Rack Vapor Controls, Scrubber Vapor Controls, Odor Controls, call an Envent engineer at , email us at Bill.Wong@Envent.net or visit www.enventcorporation.com for their specific emails.
+Our mechanical, electrical, and chemical engineers are the best in the industry.
+When it comes to: MSS Compliance, USCG Marine Loading, Barge Loading, Tank Degassing, Vessel Degassing, Tank Refloating, Vapor Loading Calculations, Loading Rack Vapor Controls, Scrubber Vapor Controls, Odor Controls, call an Envent engineer at 888-997-9465, email us at Solutions@Envent.net or visit www.enventcorporation.com for specific contact information.